 The conservatory recommends that students undergo regular medical checkups and report any preexisting vocal, physical, or psychological conditions that might affect their work to the appropriate Theatre faculty member.

 Because of the specialized nature of the work involved in theatre training, a general physical examination might not be sufficient to detect conditions such as vocal or orthopedic pathologies.
-When deemed necessary by a faculty member, students will be required to consult a specialist of the student’s choice, in order to ensure that participation in coursework or rehearsals will not compromise the student’s health.
+When deemed necessary by a faculty member, students will be required to consult a specialist of the student’s choice to ensure that participation in coursework or rehearsals will not compromise the student’s health.
 In cases where such a recommendation is made, a faculty member has the option of requiring documentation from a medical professional verifying that continued participation in training work in the conservatory is not contraindicated before the student will be allowed to re-enter the class or rehearsal.

 The Theatre Conservatory faculty and the college administration will work with students to make reasonable accommodations to assignments and schedules to allow for necessary vocal, physical, or psychological rehabilitation.
 If, however, severe pathological conditions prevent satisfactory participation and/or completion of courses or the degree, a student may be required to take a leave of absence until sufficient health is regained.
 The associate dean/director determines the Theatre Conservatory in consultation with appropriate faculty and staff.